Resources & Latest News

 Icon Law in the Running for Boutique Law Firm of the Year!

 What a way to close out the Year of the Rabbit and welcome in the Year of the Dragon!
-We are off to a fiery start as a finalist in ALM’s Law.com International’s Asia Legal Awards 2024 in the category, Boutique Law Firm of the Year!
+Under the leadership of Soh Chun Bin and Jeremiah Huang, we are off to a fiery start as a finalist in ALM’s Law.com International’s Asia Legal Awards 2024 in the category, Boutique Law Firm of the Year!

 Founded in 1979, ALM is America’s foremost authority on law firms and lawyers, most famous for their flagship news-as-it-happens platform, Law.com, and the Am Law 100 list.
 To be recognised halfway around the world from the United States is both astounding and humbling.